 For the finishing touch, I placed some toy dinosaurs in the various different parts of our dinosaur land.

-Oliver absolutely loved this activity and so I left it out in our dining room all day for him, so he could keep going back to it when he wanted.
+Bear absolutely loved this activity and so I left it out in our dining room all day for him, so he could keep going back to it when he wanted.
 We spent a lot of time burying the dinosaurs in the sand and then digging them up again.
-Mr. C got very involved in the ‘imaginative play’ aspect of it when he got home from work and set about making the dinosaurs eat the ferns and take a drink from the bowl of water, which encouraged Oliver to do the same.
+Mr. C got very involved in the ‘imaginative play’ aspect of it when he got home from work and set about making the dinosaurs eat the ferns and take a drink from the bowl of water, which encouraged Bear to do the same.